balderdashy/merge-defaults/README.md

 ## Why?

-This module is a temporary solution, until lodash has something similar in core that can be called as an atomic, single method.
+This module is a temporary solution, until lodash has something similar in core that can be called as a single method.
 In the mean time, this is a hack to make our code more readable. i.e. I know what `_.defaults` means intuitively, but I have to look up `_.partialRight` every time.